dustinpartain/data20/FAQ.md

-# Frequently Asked Questions
-MBA 6273
-Spring 2020

-## What Excel tutorials do you recommend?
+# What Excel tutorials do you recommend?

 The following resources are helpful: